Edith Rosenbaum: Titanic and later life

 The steward did return to Edith's cabin to fetch her "mascot," a small papier-mache music box in the shape of a pig, complete with black and white spotted fur.
-It played "The Maxixe," a popular song when its tail was wound.
-Discovering that in France the pig was regarded as a good luck symbol, her mother had given the toy to Edith after the car wreck she survived the year before.
+It played "The Maxixe," a then-popular song, when its tail was wound.
+Discovering that in France, the pig was regarded as a good luck symbol, her mother had given the toy to Edith after the car wreck she survived the year before.
 Edith had promised her mother she would keep it with her always.
 When Wareham came back with the little trifle, wrapped in a blanket, Edith headed for the boat deck, ending up on the starboard side of the ship.
 There she was noticed by J. Bruce Ismay, chairman of the White Star Line, the steamship company that owned the Titanic.
 He admonished her for not having gotten into a lifeboat yet and directed her down a stairwell to the deck below where one was being loaded.
 There she was helped into Lifeboat No. 11 by a male passenger, after a crewman had seized her toy pig, perhaps thinking it was a live pet and tossed it in ahead of her.
 Boat 11 was lowered with an estimated 68 to 70 people aboard, including many children.
-Boat 11, overloaded by about five passengers, is believed to have carried the largest number of occupants of any launched that night.
+Boat 11, overloaded by about five passengers, is believed to have carried the largest number of occupants of any lifeboats launched that night.

-As Boat 11 rowed away from the sinking ship, Edith found herself surrounded by crying and fidgety youngsters, and to calm and amuse them she played her little musical pig, twisting its tail to emit the strains of "The Maxixe."
-One of the children was 10-month-old Frank Aks with whom she was reunited many years later, and she showed him the pig that had once entertained him.
+As Boat 11 rowed away from the sinking ship, Edith found herself surrounded by crying and fidgety children.
+She played her musical pig to calm and amuse them, twisting its tail to emit strains of "The Maxixe."
+One of the children was 10-month-old Frank Aks, with whom she was reunited many years later, showing him the pig that had once entertained him.

-Rosenbaum later sued the White Star Line, for the loss of her luggage.
+Rosenbaum later sued the White Star Line for the loss of her luggage.
 It was one of the largest claims filed against the shipping company in the aftermath of the disaster.

 Although retired from her work as a fashion buyer in Paris from about 1937, Edith Russell continued traveling extensively.
-She remained active socially, befriending many celebrities during her stays in the south of France, Majorca, Lucerne and Rome, including the Duke of Windsor, Benito Mussolini and Anna Magnani.
+She remained active socially, befriending many celebrities during her stays in the south of France, Majorca, Lucerne, and Rome, including the Duke of Windsor, Benito Mussolini and Anna Magnani.
 In addition, Edith maintained a close friendship with the couturier Jenny and actor Peter Lawford and his wife Patricia Kennedy Lawford, who made her a godmother to their children.